 I came up with a few handy tips that have helped me to better understand and work with these colours:

-Experiment with this!
-Try out your paints when you get new colours or
+Try out your paints when you get new colours or paper

 I made Raah! in freestyle watercolour, without first drawing the outlines.